ktmeaton/ncov-recombinant/README.md

 ### Designated Recombinants

-Designated recombinants from [pango-designation](https://github.com/cov-lineages/pango-designation) can be identified by a lineage assignment that starts with `X`.
+Designated recombinants from [pango-designation](https://github.com/cov-lineages/pango-designation) can be identified by a lineage assignment that starts with `X` (ex. `XA`).

 ### Novel Recombinants